SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The legacy of this time period is still evident on the island today.
 During their occupation, the Native American occupants burned down a number of prison buildings and defaced a number of others.

-After they were removed, the US government stepped in to tear down some of the buildings they destroyed.
+One of the interesting facts about Alcatraz is that after federal marshals removed the occupiers, the US government stepped in to tear down some of the buildings they destroyed.

 Today